 Always begin your weight loss journey by visiting the PCP who will:

 - Propose the best ideas to lose weight.

 - Recommend a good, yet reasonable bariatric surgeon for surgical interventions.

 - Also, help you follow all the instructions issued by the surgeon and clear possible doubts, should they arise, especially in the pre-op stage.

 - Coordinate with the surgeon for monitoring anatomical as well as lifestyle changes post-op.

 Generally, Primary Care Physicians are aware of the disadvantages as well as advantages of bariatric surgery and are very supportive.

-However, remember that some PCPs may lack knowledge and that can have a negative impact on the referral as well as support process.
+However, remember that some PCPs may lack the knowledge and that can have a negative impact on the referral as well as the support process.

 - PCP clearance for bariatric surgery